ClawCardMirror/ECE-470-Project/Final Project Code/ReadMe.md

-# Project Topic : Pick and Place based on Color Visual Recognition
+# Project : Pick and Place based on Color Visual Recognition

 ## Team Name
 MIKU IS CUTE